Paliquant/PQBaseCamp.jl/README.md

     colkey::Symbol = :Δ) --> Dict{String, T} where {T<:ContinuousUnivariateDistribution}
 ```

+The `𝒟(...)` method returns a [Dict](https://docs.julialang.org/en/v1/base/collections/#Dictionaries) holding the distribution models (ticker symbols as keys) where the input argument
-where `data` is a [Dict](https://docs.julialang.org/en/v1/base/collections/#Dictionaries) with
+`data` is a [Dict](https://docs.julialang.org/en/v1/base/collections/#Dictionaries) with
-ticker symbols as keys pointing to return DataFrames.
-This method returns a [Dict](https://docs.julialang.org/en/v1/base/collections/#Dictionaries) holding the distribution models (ticker symbols as keys).
+ticker symbols as keys pointing to return [DataFrames](https://dataframes.juliadata.org/stable/).

 ### Computing beta
 [Beta](https://www.investopedia.com/ask/answers/070615/what-formula-calculating-beta.asp) is a measure of the volatility of an asset or portfolio relative to the overall market.
 Beta is defined as the covariance between an asset's return and the market return, dived by the variance of the market return: